BEVBert: Multimodal Map Pre-training for Language-guided Navigation

 \subsection{Depth Estimation}

-This section details the depth ablation study in Section~\ref{sec:ablation} (2).
-We utilize RedNet~\cite{jiang2018rednet} for depth estimation, which takes RGB images as inputs and uses a U-Net-like architecture for depth regression.
+This section details the depth ablation study in Section~\ref{sec:ablation}.
+We employ RedNet~\cite{jiang2018rednet} for depth estimation, which takes RGB images as inputs and uses a U-Net-like architecture for depth regression.
 The estimated depths are outputs of a sigmoid layer, and downsized depth images also supervise intermediate layers to speed up convergence.
 We train the model in train-split houses of Matterport3D dataset~\cite{chang2017matterport3d}.
 Then, a trained model is used to estimate depths for all viewpoints of all houses, and we retrain BEVBert with these pseudo depths.
 We visualize some sensing and estimated depths in Fig.~\ref{fig:depth}.
-Intuitively, estimated depths are of low quality and have noise.
-But after downsampling, the noise reduces, and they have similar quality with sensing depths.
-It also indicates that our metric mapping does not rely on very accurate depth images.
+Intuitively, estimated depths are of low quality and have noise, but their quality is similar to sensing depths' after downsampling.
+This can also explain why BEVBert does not rely on very accurate depth images.